FIU-SCIS-Senior-Projects/BOLO-Flier-Creator/README.md

 ### Generating Documentation
 Generating the documentation is easy!
 Make sure that JSDoc is installed by using the `npm install` command.
-Then type `npm run docs` and thats it.
+Then type `npm run docs` and that's it.
 Open jsdoc/index.html file in your browser to read.
 Enjoy.